KriVaTri/EVCM/README.md

 You have two simple ways to effectively disable SoC-based pausing without changing any internal configuration:

-1. Set the SOC limit to 100%
+1. Set the SoC limit to 100%
    Charging will never pause due to SoC (unless your sensor reports >100%).

 2. Disable (or remove) the EV SoC sensor entity in Home Assistant